Understanding Your Credit Score—And Why It Matters

 Even potential effects on renting an apartment or setting up utilities

-In other words, your credit score is a powerful financial tool.
+In other words, your credit score is a powerful financial tool - especially when you plan to borrow for a large purchase.

 Final Thoughts